Zerg00s/FlowPowerAppsMigrator/README.md

 # Latest Updates

+### 3.0 Version - Major update

+New features added:

+- `Migrate-Packages.bat` script now migrates SharePoint lists and libraries that your Apps and Flow depend on.
+- Added `Prepare-Deployment-Package-for-Client.bat` script that lets you prepare a deployment package that you can share with your Clients or Partners.
+Running this script will generate a package directory that you can then send to your Clients and Partners.
+Distribution of your apps and flows is now easier than ever.

+### 2.1 Version

+New feature added:

-- 2.1 version added support for migration solutions.
+- added support for migration solutions.
 Thanks to [Mark Doria](https://www.linkedin.com/in/mark-doria/) for helping with this feature.